Limych/ha-average/README.md

   _(list) (Required)_\
   A list of temperature sensor entity IDs.

+> **_Note_**:\
-  *NB* You can use weather provider, climate and water heater entities as a data source.
+> You can use weather provider, climate and water heater entities as a data source.
 For that entities sensor use values of current temperature.

 **name**:\
   _(string) (Optional)_\